 Basionym: Andropogon glaber Roxb.; Bothriochloa glabra (Roxb.)
 A. Camus

 Family: Poaceae (alt.
 Gramineae) subfamily: Panicoideae tribe: Andropogoneae.

-Now naturalised elsewhere, including Australia.
+Now naturalized elsewhere, including Australia.
 To date, cultivated material originates (or probably originates) from India.

 Primarily used as permanent pasture on lower fertility soils.
 Fine leaf and stem make good hay providing cut before flowering.
 Limited value for standover feed due to high concentration of inflorescences and loss of quality due to rust disease.

-Occurs naturally in areas with rainfall to >2,000 mm, often with a distinct dry season.
+Occurs naturally on alluviums, but also in 'vleis' in areas with rainfall to >2,000 mm, often with a distinct dry season.
 A drought-hardy species, particularly if well grazed to reduce the amount of foliage and hence, water use.
-Cultivars have been successful mostly in areas with rainfall above 750 mm, although can tolerate as low as 600 mm/yr.
+Cultivars have been successful mostly in areas with rainfall >750 mm, although can tolerate as low as 600 mm/yr.
 Can stand temporary waterlogging and flooding, but not tolerant of permanently wet conditions.

-Tolerant of heavy grazing, including by sheep, adjusting growth habit to prostrate to accommodate pressure.
+Tolerant of heavy grazing by cattle and sheep, adjusting growth habit to prostrate to accommodate pressure.
 Grazing should be managed to maintain as leafy a sward as possible, entailing increasing grazing pressure at flowering if necessary.